botpress/botpress/docs/getting_started/trivia_template.md

 ## The **Trivia Template**

-For the rest of this entire guide, we will be customizing a simple template that we created specially for you, learner of Botpress!
-We intentionally left out many details and elements that we will be adding together during this guide.
+In this guide, we will be customizing a simple template of the Trivia bot that we created specially for you, the learner of Botpress!
+We intentionally left out many details and elements from the Trivia bot that you will be able to add by following this guide.

 The version of the bot that you will be starting off from will already do the following things:

 - Be available on the **Webchat channel**
 - Have a couple of Trivia Questions in its question bank
-- The logic to play a Trivia Quizz game
+- Be able to understand the logic of to play a Trivia Quizz game
   - When you say `"play"`, the bot **starts a new game**
-  - The bot asks you **3 questions**
+  - The bot will ask you **3 questions**
-  - At the end of the game, it tells you your score
+  - At the end of the game, it will tell you your score

 ### What we will be implementing

 That's a very basic bot, but we will be adding the following things:

 - New trivia questions
-- Responding to other keywords than `"play"`
+- Be able to respond to other keywords other than `"play"`
-- Adding NLU (Natural Language Understanding) to make it smarter
+- Use NLU (Natural Language Understanding) to make it smarter
-- Make it ask and remember your name
+- Be able to ask and remember your name
-- Keeping a basic leaderboard
+- Be able to keep track of a basic leaderboard
-- Connecting it to Facebook Messenger
+- Be able to connect to Facebook Messenger
-- Perfecting the leaderboard on Facebook
+- An improved version of the leaderboard on Facebook

 > **Note:** We recommend you follow this guide sequentially for the first time, but the template contains a snapshot for every step, so you can skip some sections if you feel like it.